-Please note that international applicants who have a) spent the last two years in an English speaking environment, b) are green card holders, or c) originate from countries where English is an official language and is the language of instruction in higher education (click here for a list), do not need to submit TOEFL scores.
+Please note that international applicants who have a) at least 60 credit hours from an accredited post-secondary institution where the primary language of instruction is English, b) are green card holders, or c) originate from countries where English is an official language and is the language of instruction in higher education (click here for a list), do not need to submit TOEFL scores.
 However, a course-by-course transcript evaluation with a GPA equivalent is still required.

 Applicants will be assessed based on the above as well as on the strength of the letters of recommendation submitted on their behalf and their personal statement/statement of application.
 Please note that the Integrative Biology Ph.D.
 Program is a competitive program and meeting the above outlined minimum requirements is not a guarantee of admission.